Stress Relief: How Does Stress Affect the Body?

 Ayurvedic Practices

-- Warm, grounding meals
+- Warm, nourishing meals

 - Abhyanga (self-massage with warm oil)

-- Herbal teas and adaptogenic herbs
+- Herbal teas and calming rituals

-- Mindful breathing to calm Vata energy
+- Mindful breathing practices

 Where Supplements Fit Into Stress Support